-UX designers, on the other hand, put much more attention into the way people move through the overall product.
+- UX designers put much more attention into the way people move through the overall product.
 They’re looking for bottlenecks or pages where a user might get confused or abandon the product.
 User experience designers look for consistency in the entire experience from the time a person first visits the product until they complete the desired actions (and often what happens after that, as well).

-UX designers often do the bulk of their work at the beginning of a project.
+UX designers often do the majority of their work at the beginning of the product design process.
 Typical responsibilities of UX designers include:

-- Conducting user research to understand what a typical user wants or needs from the type of digital product they’re creating.
+- Conducting UX research to understand what a typical user wants or needs from the type of digital product they’re creating.

-- Creating a strategy for the product’s design, including how to best meet user needs, user journey maps, and product requirements.
+- Creating a design strategy for the product, including how to best meet user needs, user journey maps, and product requirements.